-Many professional bloggers believe in this approach, because it makes a lot of sense.
-Timeless, evergreen or everlasting content is all about timelessness, so why bother with having dates to confuse the issue?
+Many professional bloggers believe in hiding article dates because it makes a lot of sense.

-Sound logic, but how much sense does it make for readers of a blog?
+It is all very sound logic.
+But how much sense does it make for readers of blog articles?

-Sometimes, all it takes to change one’s fixed ideas is one small chance moment of clarity.
+Sometimes, all it takes to change one’s fixed ideas is a chance moment of clarity.
 The moment arrived for me a couple of months ago.

-I’m sure most people do this when using search engines.
+I’m sure many people do this when using search engines like Google.
 When you have a small problem or are looking for information, what use is content from 2006?